finbourne/lusid-sdk-java/sdk/docs/TimelinesApi.md

 ## unconfirmClosedPeriod

-> ClosedPeriod unconfirmClosedPeriod(scope, code, closedPeriodId, body)
+> ClosedPeriod unconfirmClosedPeriod(scope, code, closedPeriodId, unconfirmClosedPeriodRequest)

-[EXPERIMENTAL] UnconfirmClosedPeriod: Unconfirm the last confirmed Closed Period against a Timeline Entity
+[EXPERIMENTAL] UnconfirmClosedPeriod: Unconfirm a confirmed Closed Period against a Timeline Entity

-Unconfirm the last confirmed Closed Period against a Timeline Entity
+Unconfirm a confirmed Closed Period against a Timeline Entity.
+By default only the latest confirmed  Closed Period may be unconfirmed.
+Setting deleteSubsequentPeriods on the request body allows any  confirmed Closed Period to be unconfirmed, deleting every Closed Period after it on the Timeline.

 ### Example